jennylsmith/batch_pipeline/README.md

 ### Job Submission

-This pipeline consists of three array jobs.
-The first job, running the `picard` step, has no dependencies.
+This pipeline consists of one array job, running the `kallisto` step.
-The second job, running the `kallisto` step, depends on the first job.
-The third job, running the `pizzly` step, depends on the second job.

-So the first job must be started so that we can get its job ID, and we then use that ID in the second job to declare a dependency on the first one, and likewise for the third.

 We pass a list of samples to the jobs, by providing a text file containing one sample name per line.